Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0500-10-24-tm-admin_en.md

 It is recommended to choose task sizes that you are confident mappers can complete them in 15-20 minutes.

 > Considerations for deciding on task sizes:
-> -  Beginner mappers roughly needs four times as long as an experienced mappers.
+> -  Beginner mappers roughly need four times as long as experienced mappers.
 > -  Beginner mappers need to develop an eye for satellite imagery.
 Spotting the right features might be difficult.
 > -  Beginner mappers face challenges tracing a lot similar features such as buildings.
 > -  A square may be split later on, but there is no option to join squares together.